 Picasso’s Les Demoiselles d’Avignon is often cited as the first step towards cubism, and the artist’s work of the time in general inspired a great deal of the movement, but there was also Georges Braque, working on a range of similar concepts.
 A review of his 1908 exhibition commented that he was “reducing everything… to geometric schemes, to cubes”.
 Word began to spread of this great simplification of form taking place in the studios of these two artists, and within a few years there was a whole school of cubists including Metzinger, Gleizes, Delaunay, Le Fauconnier, and Léger.

 The basic premise of cubism was offer a more complete representation of three dimensional space, on a two dimensional canvas.
 Objects are broken up into smaller pieces, the cubes, and reassembled so as to show multiple perspectives of the same thing.
 Picasso’s familiar cubist faces would often be painted both from the front and the side at the same time letting us see more than a traditional perspective.
 Though Picasso and Braque were the founding fathers of the movement, these ideas had begun to be touched upon in the late works of Cézanne also.

-Bringing the avant-garde of cubism to a wider public
+Bringing the avant-garde artform to a wider public

 The early cubist pioneers were fortunate to find a Paris art dealer willing to support their experiments financially leaving them free to experiment however they wished.
 Moving into the 1910’s other artists began working with cubist ideas who didn’t have the same level of support, and needed more of a focus on creating work a wider audience understood and responded to.
 A group often thought of as the Salon cubists, by virtue of their regular exhibiting there, formed including Metzinger, Gleizes, Delaunay and Léger, they regularly met at le Fauconnier’s studio to discuss ideas and a focus on researching form over colour, which the neo-Impressionists had their attention on.